-Your partnership in this work is critical.
-Thank you for entrusting us with your children and for partnering in this; the world's most important work.
-Together, we can pave the way for student success in school and life and be the catalyst for success in the future.
+Your partnership is crucial in this endeavor.
+Thank you for entrusting us with your children and collaborating with us on this important journey.
+Together, we can pave the way for student success in both school and life.

-As your partner, I ask you to ...
+As your partner, I urge you to:

-- ☐ Talk to your students about the importance of regular attendance and being on time. - ☐ Keep track of your child's attendance, and talk to counselors or administrators if your family faces difficulties getting a child to school regularly. - ☐ Set a regular bedtime and morning routine to establish good habits for school and life success. - ☐ Help your student prepare for school the night before, finishing homework and getting a good night's sleep. - ☐ Send your child to school every day unless he or she is truly ill. - ☐ Talk to your child's teachers if you notice sudden changes in behavior or attitudes about school.
+- ☐ Emphasize the importance of regular attendance and punctuality to your children.
+Ensure your child attends school every day unless they are genuinely ill. - ☐ Monitor your child's attendance and reach out to counselors or administrators if your family faces challenges in ensuring regular school attendance. - ☐ Establish consistent bedtime and morning routine to foster good habits for success in school and beyond. - ☐ Stay attentive to your child's emotional well-being, especially during potentially challenging times, and communicate with their teachers if you notice any sudden changes in behavior or attitudes towards school.

-I promise ...
+I promise...

-- ☐ We will use every minute of the time your student is with us to inspire learning in schools which are equitable and provide safe spaces to learn, work and grow. - ☐ Schools will alert you when your student is absent and work with you on ways to inspire consistent and timely attendance in school. - ☐ Schools will model and set consistent expectations for behavior and performance to reinforce good habits and responsible behavior in school and in life. - ☐ School staff will inspire learning every day in schools which also spark creativity, are inclusive, clean and safe and serve healthy food. - ☐ We will talk to you when we notice sudden changes in learning momentum, behavior or attitude.
-We know you care about your student's welfare and success; we do too!
+- ☐ We will utilize every moment your child spends with us to foster learning in equitable, safe, and inclusive environments. - ☐ Schools will notify you of your child's absences and work with you to encourage consistent attendance. - ☐ We will establish and uphold consistent expectations for behavior and performance to instill good habits and responsible conduct in school and in life. - ☐ We will communicate with you if we observe any sudden changes in your child's learning trajectory, behavior, or attitude, as we share your concern for their well-being and success.